-Research Australia is pleased and proud to publish a report featuring over 50 of its members overviews of over 200 ongoing studies into COVID-19 nationally.
+Research Australia is pleased and proud to publish a report featuring over 50 of our members’ overviews of more than 200 ongoing studies into COVID-19 nationally.

 Click arrow below to download the report.

 Right now, the invaluable health and medical research and innovation of Research Australia’s member organisations is being demonstrated.
 It is the incredible work being done in this sector that has enabled us to deal with this crisis and it has been our priority to keep the government, membership and public aware of progress in real time.
 In the last months we have briefed over 100 Members of Parliament on the incredible work underway around Australia in response to COVID-19.

 Research Australia’s Sydney and Melbourne offices promptly and efficiently implemented safe working practices with all staff working remotely from mid-March this year.
 As is our mantra, health first!

 We know only too well the importance of data in the health sector and we’ve certainly adopted technology to support the moving of our day-to-day activities, key forums and government briefings to online platforms to continue our advocacy for the sector and to keep key stakeholders abreast of important milestones as we face this pandemic.

 Our members have been truly inspiring, quickly shifting their day-to-day research and innovation activities and doing the heavy lifting to help Australia respond to the COVID-19 pandemic.
 They have been collaborating intensely and drawing on their networks to learn from local and international experience, adapting quickly and sharing the best ways to respond.